Inorganic chemicals

 A naturally occurring salt found in source water.
 Not directly regulated, but a precursor that increases formation of brominated disinfection byproducts.

-+What is the federal limit for Bromide in drinking water?
++Does Bromide have a federal limit in drinking water?

 +How many U.S. water systems have Bromide over the federal limit?

-2 of the 38 public water systems on The Water Map report Bromide at or above its federal limit, spanning 11 U.S. states.
-The full list is on this page.
+Zero of the 108 public water systems in The Water Map dataset currently report Bromide at or above its federal limit.

 +How can I check if Bromide is in my city's tap water?